KanhaiyaChhaparwal24/license-plate-detection/Project_Report.md

 ### 3.3 Multi-Model OCR Processing

-Our system employs four distinct OCR engines to process the detected license plate regions:
+Our system employs four distinct OCR engines:

-**Tesseract OCR**:
-- Configuration: Optimized for license plates with Page Segmentation Mode (PSM) 7 (treating text as a single line) and OCR Engine Mode (OEM) 3 (LSTM neural network).
-- Custom parameters include character whitelist limited to alphanumeric characters and specific language model adjustments for license plate formats.

-**EasyOCR**:
+**Tesseract OCR**: Optimized with PSM 7 (single line text) and OEM 3 (LSTM), with custom parameters for license plate formats.

-- This deep learning-based OCR is particularly effective for detecting characters with varying fonts and styles.
+**EasyOCR**: Deep learning-based OCR effective for varying fonts and styles, using a region proposal network and CRNN-based recognition.
-- It processes images using a region proposal network followed by a recognition network based on CRNN architecture.

-**PaddleOCR**:
-- Leverages a differential network architecture that performs detection and recognition simultaneously.
+**PaddleOCR**: Uses a differential architecture for simultaneous detection and recognition, with valuable rotation handling capabilities.
-- Provides rotation and direction information, which is valuable for handling skewed license plates.

-**TrOCR (Transformer OCR)**:
-- Employs a transformer-based architecture that captures contextual relationships between characters.
-- Particularly effective for handling complex backgrounds and distorted characters.
+**TrOCR**: Transformer-based architecture that captures character relationships, effective for complex backgrounds.

-Each OCR model processes the same license plate region independently, and their results are collected along with confidence scores.
-The models are initialized with lazy loading to optimize memory usage, being loaded only when needed.
+Each model processes license plate regions independently, with results and confidence scores collected.
+Lazy loading optimizes memory usage.

 ### 3.4 Confidence-Weighted Voting Mechanism